 – Cut bacon/speck into very small cubes.

-- Heat oil, lard or butter in a big pot.
+– Heat oil in a big enough pan.

-- Add onions and bacon and saute for 1-2 minutes.
+– Add onions and bacon (if you use it), and saute for 2 minutes on high heat.

-- The meat is added in small portions, brown it slightly from all sides, spice with salt and pepper and paprika
+– The meat should be added in small portions; brown it slightly and evenly from all sides, spice with salt, pepper and paprika.

 – Dust the meat with some flour.